The Friendly Beasts: Covers and translation

 Burl Ives included the song on his 1952 album Christmas Day in the Morning.
-Since then, it has been recorded by many other artists, including Harry Belafonte; The Harry Simeone Chorale; Johnny Cash (Belafonte and Cash use the title "The Gifts They Gave"); Risë Stevens; Danny Taddei; Peter, Paul and Mary; and Sufjan Stevens.
+Since then, it has been recorded by many other artists, including the Louvin Brothers; Harry Belafonte; The Harry Simeone Chorale; Johnny Cash (Belafonte and Cash use the title "The Gifts They Gave"); Risë Stevens; Tennessee Ernie Ford; Danny Taddei; Peter, Paul and Mary; and Sufjan Stevens.
 Brian Stokes Mitchell in 2008 sang this song with the Mormon Tabernacle Choir, complete with donkey, cow, and sheep "voices".
-Garth Brooks recorded it on his 1992 platinum album Beyond the Season.
+Garth Brooks recorded it on his 1992 platinum album Beyond the Season, giving the verses to various songwriter friends.

 "The Friendly Beasts / L'Amikaj Bestoj" is a (free) simple score with all seven verses in English plus an Esperanto translation by Gene Keyes.